-Professor Tunc Bozbura, BAU.
-TR Professor Reza Ziarati, C4FF, TR
+Professor F. Tunc Bozbura and Professor Reza Ziarati

-The article presents a novel idea as it would enable the youth, their teachers and their parents to recognise their talents and abilities so that they find future occupation in which they can use their qualifications to the fullest and be satisfied and happy in what they do.
-The proposal contains all layers of education supply chain from primary to secondary leading to all levels in the tertiary system.
+This article reports on a novel idea helping to enable the youth, their teachers and their parents to recognise their talents and abilities so that they find future occupation in which they can use their qualifications to the fullest and be satisfied and happy in what they do.
+The idea concerns all layers of education supply chain from primary to secondary leading to all levels in the tertiary system.
 The idea is to inspire and prepare young people for failures as well as success as both are part and parcel of the same coin through which fear of failure is removed allowing young people to learn by discovery and by doing, taking risk which is managed to some degree by their teachers.
+What is significant is the opportunity to be a player rather than an observer in life and recognition that the struggle is just as important as victory.
+Identifying the young people's strength and interest is the first step in a more satisfying life and more fulfilled professional life.

-Today improvements of technology have brought with it a completely new generation.
+Today improvements of technology have brought with it a completely new generation of young people.
 This new generation's needs and wants changes dramatically from the generations before it.
-While in the past the youth just wanted to have a job, and sustain it, youths nowadays are looking for something in which they can feel that they accomplished something and that their skills are can be put to good use.
+While in the past the youth just wanted to have a job and sustain it, youths nowadays are looking for something in which they can feel that they accomplished something and that their skills are can be put to good use.
 However, finding a path is not easy for anyone.
 Without the proper tools and someone with an open mind to guide them they are bound to be lost.

 However, while this new mindset arises, the youth unemployment rates in Europe are frightening.
 So much lives been ruined and some many souls are being lost!
-The issue of youth unemployment can be seen across all Europe and with the statistics provided by Eurostat.
-It can be seen that the youth unemployment rate is 20% in Europe on average and that 4.017 million young people are currently unemployed.
+The issue of youth unemployment can be seen across all Europe and with the statistics provided by Eurostat it can be seen that the youth unemployment rate is 20% in Europe on average and that 4.017 million young people are currently unemployed.
 With this information in mind the gravity of the issue should be considered thoroughly.
 Unemployment on an early age can become a burden on future employability and can affect the role in the society and the psychological of the youths and can have dire consequences on economic growth and the well-being of the European nations.
 Even though there are occasions where some improvements can be noted this not often sufficient and impacts are dire for both the people involved and the economy.
 The costs to countries like the UK are substantial.
-C4FF estimated the cost to the UK population-in terms of both direct costs and lost output- at €10 billion in 2011.
+C4FF estimated the cost to the UK population-in terms of both direct costs and lost output to be €10 billion in a study in 2011.